RomanDevelop/best-app/README.md

 ## 👨‍💻 Contributing

 Feel free to fork and extend.
-If you build on this and add production features — test coverage, push notifications, Firestore, etc. — feel free to open a PR or issue.
+If you add new modules (e.g. Profile, Settings, Firestore) — PRs welcome!

 ---

 ## 📄 Author

-Architecture based on `flutter_riverpod_best_practices` and extended for production use.
+Architecture based on `flutter_riverpod_best_practices`.

 Built and extended by **[RomanDevelop](https://github.com/RomanDevelop)**.